The Deeds of the Dukes of Normandy

 Corinthian Capitals is in Corinthian.

-On 7th May 1592 Christopher Wray (age 68) died.
+On 7th May 1592 Christopher Wray [aged 68] died.
 He was buried in St Michael's Church, Glentworth [Map].
-Monument to Sir Chistopher and his wife Anne Girlington.
+Monument to Sir Christopher and his wife Anne Girlington.
 Elizabethan Period.
 Elephant and Castle Crest.
 Pink, white and blue-grey marble.
 Two recumbent effigies, Sir Christopher above and a little behind his wife, he in red robes, black cap and thick ruff; she in black robes, large ruff and hood.
 Four kneeling white marble daughters below.
 Ornate tomb recess above with flanking pink marble columns with white and gold Corinthian Capitals.
 Undersurface of Recess decorated with white and gold bay leaves.
 Plaque inscribed above with raised plaque above with Sir Christopher's son at prayer flanked by coats of arms and obelisks.

 Anne Girlington: she was born to Nicholas Girlington.
 Christopher Wray and she were married.
 After 7th May 1592 Anne Girlington was buried at St Michael's Church, Glentworth [Map].
 Before 18th October 1602 John Darcy 2nd Baron Darcy Aston and Anne Babington were married.
 She by marriage Baroness Darcy of Aston.
 They were sixth cousins.

-John Dutton: John Dutton and Anne King were married.
+John Dutton: John Dutton and Elizabeth Bayntun were married.
+John Dutton and Anne King were married.
 She the daughter of Bishop John King.
-John Dutton and Elizabeth Bayntun were married.
 Before 5th October 1594 he was born to William Dutton.
 On 5th October 1594 John Dutton was baptised.

 Thomas Burman: Around 1618 he was born.
 Around 1632 Thomas Burman was apprenticed to Edward Marshall.
 In the 1660s Thomas Burman employed six apprentices and assistants.
 On 17th March 1674 he died in the parish of St Martin in the Fields Church [Map].
 He was buried at St Paul's Church, Covent Garden.